Skip to content

 If time runs out for a subjob, search for "restart" in the Schrödinger Knowledge Base for your module, and/or look again for the options of your driver with the -h flag.
 Most jobs are restartable, so you don't lose completed work or used resources.

-If you choose too many subjobs, Maestro will get confused on the Slurm messages and sorting out the issue can be difficult.
-Also, running too many subjobs at a time can lead to the license running out, and waiting in the queue have been in for nothing.
+If you choose too many subjobs, Maestro may get confused with the Slurm messages and sorting out the issue can be difficult.
+Also, running too many subjobs at a time can lead to the license tokens running out, and the time spent waiting in the queue will be wasted.

 Optimal disk usage

-The Schrödinger HOSTs in Puhti have not been configured to use the NVMe local disk, which is available only on some of the compute nodes.
+The Schrödinger HOSTs in Puhti have not been configured to use the local NVMe disk, which is available only on some of the compute nodes.
 Since most jobs don't gain speed advantage from NVMe disk, you'll likely queue less by not asking for it.
-If your job requires a lot or random I/O, please contact CSC Service Desk on how to request it.
+If your job performs a lot of I/O operations, please contact CSC Service Desk on how to request fast disk.
 The only disk available for the jobs is the same where your input files already are.
 Hence, it does not make sense to copy the files to a "temporary" location at the start of the job.
-However, at the moment there doesn't seem to be a way to prevent that in latest versions (2020.1 onwards).

 Running the Maestro GUI on Puhti